-- 1. Log in to the IBM Spectrum Control GUI with Administrator privileges. - 2.
+- 1. Log in to the IBM Spectrum Control GUI as an LDAP user with Administrator role. - 2.
 In the menu bar, go to Settings > User Management. - 3.
-On the User Management page, click LDAP Settings. - 4.
-On the LDAP Settings page, click Advanced Configuration Options.
-If you are logged on to the GUI as the Common User or the file-based user, then you automatically are logged on to the Liberty Admin Center.
+On the User Management page, click Authentication Configuration. - 4.
+On the Authentication Configuration page, click Advanced Configuration Options.
+Depending on the LDAP user account that you used to log into the IBM Spectrum Control GUI, you might have to explicitly log into the Liberty Admin Center as the Common User or the file-based user. - 5.
+On the Server Config page, click LDAP User Registry. - 6.

-If you are logged on to the GUI with credentials other than the Common User or the file-based user, you must explicitly log on to the Liberty Admin Center as the Common User or the file-based user.

-- 5. On the Server Config page, click LDAP User Registry. - 6.
 Change the value of the Ldap ssl enabled field from true to false. - 7.
 Change the value of the Port field to the LDAP server port that listens for non-secure communications.
 The typical value is 389.
 Depending on your LDAP server configuration, you can specify a different port.
 If you do not know which port to use, contact your LDAP server administrator. - 8.
 Click Save and log out of the Liberty Admin Center. - 9.
-On the LDAP Settings page, click Cancel.
+On the Authentication Configuration page, click Cancel.

-Exporting SSL certificate from the IBM Security Directory Server to a file:
+Exporting SSL certificate from the IBM Security Directory Server to a file